To Add and Edit Text

 To Edit Text on a Path

-Double-click the text with the Select [s] tool to edit (make sure you click onto a letter when double-clicking for Artboard to recognize the selection).
+Double-click the text with the Select [s] tool to edit (make sure you click onto a letter when double-clicking to recognize the selection).
 When selected, the text to be edited will float above the path and be highlighted.
 Type to edit text.
 Change the alignment as desired.
-Note, the "Justify" text alignment will provide an even spread across the path.
+Note, the “Justify” text alignment will provide an even spread across the path.
 Open the Font panel to change the font and appearance of text.

 To Change Text Alignment Along the Path